DrakeVorndran/StringFunctionsLib/README.md

   "this is a string".kabobCase() //=> "this-is-a-string"
   ```
 * __String.prototype.snakeCase()__
-  changes string from sentence into kabob case
+  changes string from sentence into snake case
   ```js
   "this is a string".snakeCase() //=> "this_is_a_string"
   ```
 * __String.prototype.camelCase()__
-  changes string from sentence into kabob case
+  changes string from sentence into camel case
   ```js
   "this is a string".camelCase() //=> "ThisIsAString"
   ```